This post contains affiliate links. Read our privacy policy here.

 Some say paste tomatoes are mild in flavor, but this is not necessarily a bad thing.
 The flavor will be somewhat intensified as you condense the tomato into a sauce, and a mild tomato makes sauces that don’t overpower the flavor of the rest of your ingredients.

-One variety of paste tomato that many people are familiar with is the Roma tomato.
-Romas are great paste tomatoes, and you’ll see lots of similar varieties of tomatoes referred to as Roma type.
+One variety of paste tomatoes that many people are familiar with is the Roma tomato.
+Romas are a great salsa tomato, and you’ll see lots of similar varieties of tomatoes referred to as Roma type.

 Another commonly recommended paste tomato is the San Marzano.
 San Marzanos are praised for their flavor and texture which are ideal for homemade tomato paste, sauce, or salsa.